Princess Royal given honour of riding behind the King after coronation

 The Mirror reported Charles has given his younger sister the prominent role during the historic day in recognition of her service.

-The publication reported a royal source as saying about the King: “He is rewarding the Princess Royal for her loyalty and her unwavering devotion to duty.”
+The newspaper reported a royal source as saying about the King: “He is rewarding the Princess Royal for her loyalty and her unwavering devotion to duty.”

 Hundreds of troops will take part in the procession through the streets of the capital, likely to be led by the Household Cavalry’s Life Guards and Blues and Royals.